 Tim and I obviously can’t own pets because we move around so much.
-Having the opportunity to look after some adorable dogs and cats (turtles, rabbits, fish, snakes and more), provides us with some regular love and attention from the pets we look after.
-More than once I’ve left a little bit of my heart when we’ve departed.
+Having the opportunity to look after some adorable dogs and cats (turtles, rabbits, fish, snakes, and more) provides us with some regular love and attention from the pets we look after.
+More than once, I’ve left a little bit of my heart when we departed.

-Of course, not all pets will grow to love you like their owner’s but we’ve found that once they realize who’s now feeding them, they learn to love you pretty quick. 🙂
+Of course, not all pets will grow to love you like their owner, but we’ve found that once they realize who’s feeding them, they learn to love you quickly. 🙂

-5. We get to explore the local neighbourhoods at our own pace
+5. We get to explore the local neighborhoods at our own pace

 We are seriously into slow travel, whether that be on the bikes or overland.
 Housesitting caters to that perfectly.
-Rather than rush around trying to see everything in a few days, we can spread them out over a week or more.
-It also means we can avoid peak times, take advantage of weekly deals, form relationships with the people at our favourite local haunts, and fossick out hidden gems most tourists will miss.
+Rather than rush around trying to see everything in a few days, we can spread the sites out over a week or more.
+It also means we can avoid peak times, take advantage of weekly deals, form relationships with the people at our favorite local haunts, and fossick out hidden gems most tourists will miss.

-Walking the dog(s) also introduces you to the local neighbourhood.
-People will stop and chat to see why you’re the ones walking the animals and once they’re reassured you’re not some crazy dog-napper are more than willing to open up about the highlights in the area.
+Walking the dog(s) also introduces you to the local neighborhood.
+People will stop and chat to see why you’re the ones walking the animals, and once they’re reassured you’re not, some crazy dog-napper are more than willing to open up about the highlights in the area.

-Most homeowners prepare an information bundle for us pointing out things we shouldn’t miss and their favourite establishments, so we get to try out places popular with locals rather than tourist haunts.
+Most homeowners prepare an information bundle for us pointing out things we shouldn’t miss and their favorite establishments, so we get to try out places popular with locals rather than tourist haunts.

 Tim and I spend a fair amount of time on the computer these days, writing travel articles, planning our adventures, and maintaining our websites.
 Most hotels and many Airbnb’s only have one workspace.
 When we’re camping, any old bench becomes a desk.
-However, when we’re housesitting, we always have more than enough space to set up our mobile office in comfort.
+However, when we’re housesitting, we always have more than enough space to comfortably set up our mobile office.
 Superfast Wifi, AC, and heating always come with the deal.

 7. We can top and tail our other adventures without increasing costs

-We are currently house sitting a beautiful home in Calgary as we train for our next bike ride and wait for the weather to get warmer.
-Before this sit, we spent five weeks in the centre of Vancouver, which allowed us to retrieve our bikes from Bellingham in the USA where we left them last year, and make sure they were in good working condition after storage.
+In 2019 we were house-sitting a beautiful home in Calgary as we trained for our next bike ride and waited for the weather to get warmer.
+Before that sit, we spent five weeks in the center of Vancouver, which allowed us to retrieve our bikes from Bellingham in the USA, where we left them the previous year, and make sure they were in good working condition after storage.

-Had we not been house sitting, we would have probably stayed in Asia because it’s much cheaper (and warmer!)
-However, we would have had no bikes and no ability to train which would have had a significant impact on our ability to complete our next adventure through The Rockies.
+Had we not been house-sitting, we would have probably stayed in Asia because it’s much cheaper (and warmer!)
+However, we would have had no bikes and no ability to train, which would have significantly impacted our ability to complete the next adventure through The Rockies.

-Last year when we had to pick up our bikes in England, we found a house sit close by where they were stored.
+In 2018 when we had to pick up our bikes in England, we found a house near where they were stored.
 Then flew into Canada for three sits before the ride.
 When we were held up because of forest fires and fled to the West Coast, we were faced with around five weeks of unexpected accommodation bills in one of the most expensive parts of the world.
 Instead, we were able to lock in 2 quick house sits to fill the void.

-We are already scouting house sits in Southern California for the end of our ride so we can recollect ourselves and explore a little on four wheels before heading back to the Asia-Pacific once again.
+We are already scouting house sits in Southern California for the end of our ride so we can recollect ourselves and explore a little on four wheels before returning to the Asia-Pacific again.

-Since we started international house sitting, we have a whole heap of new friends.
-As I said above, many of the homeowner’s we’ve sat for we now consider friends and stay in touch with.
+Since we started international house-sitting, we’ve made many new friends.
+As I said above, many of the homeowners we’ve sat for we now consider friends and stay in touch with.
 We’re pretty sure that if they needed house sitters again, we would be at, or near, the top of their lists.

 Drawbacks of House Sitting

-House sitting is much different from staying in a hostel, hotel, or even campground.
+House sitting differs significantly from staying in a hostel, hotel, or campground.
 Unless you get out and about, there’s not a lot of opportunity or reason for you to meet anyone new.
 If the house is in an isolated area, you don’t have the use of a car, or there’s not at least some public transport, then you might not get out much at all.
 Some homeowners will forbid you from having visitors to the property.
-That’s not usually a problem at all for us, but if you do have or make friends in the area, you’re going to have to do all your socialising away from the property, even if you’re the one with the deck, BBQ, hot tub and fabulous views.
+That’s not usually a problem at all for us, but if you do have or make friends in the area, you’re going to have to do all your socializing away from the property, even if you’re the one with the deck, BBQ, hot tub and fabulous views.

 Many homeowners leave town when the weather or conditions are worst.
-For example, the burning season in Chang Mai results in terrible air quality and you’ll see a lot of house sits throughout that period.
-Staying in tropical locations in the wet season, The Caribbean during hurricane season, and Alaska mid-winter, may not be the optimum time to visit.
+For example, the burning season in Chang Mai results in terrible air quality, and you’ll see many house sits throughout that period.
+Staying in tropical locations in the wet season, The Caribbean during hurricane season, and Alaska mid-winter may not be the optimum time to visit.